 Boeing South Carolina fabricates, assembles and installs systems for aft (rear) fuselage sections of the Boeing 787 Dreamliner and joins and integrates midbody fuselage sections.
-The site is also home to the newest 787 Dreamliner final assembly and delivery facility, which began production in July 2011.
-The 240-acre (97-hectare) facility is located in North Charleston.
+The site is also home to the company’s newest 787 Dreamliner final assembly and delivery facility.
+The nearby Interiors Responsibility Center South Carolina manufacturers, assembles and installs interior parts for South Carolina-built 787s.
+The 265-acre (107-hectare) main campus is located in North Charleston.

 Boeing South Carolina began in 2004 as two companies: Vought Aircraft Industries, Charleston Operations, and Global Aeronautica LLC.
 Global Aeronautica was a joint venture formed by Alenia North America and Vought in support of the Boeing 787 Dreamliner program.

 In June 2008, Boeing purchased Vought’s share, making Global Aeronautica a joint venture of Boeing and Alenia North America.
 In July 2009, Boeing purchased Vought’s North Charleston operations and in December purchased Alenia’s portion of Global Aeronautica, dissolving the joint venture and creating Boeing Charleston (now Boeing South Carolina), a full Boeing site.

 Today, Boeing South Carolina fabricates and assembles the aft fuselage sections in a 471,825-square-foot (43,834-m2) facility.
 The aft body team is responsible for section 47, which is the last passenger section of the airplane, and section 48, which integrates the horizontal and vertical stabilizers and the aft pressure bulkhead.

 Boeing South Carolina receives midbody parts and major subassemblies from partners in Italy and Japan via the Dreamlifters, a fleet of specially modified 747-400s.